- Primary position:

 "My team is dedicated to improving the quality of life of people with sensory impairments"

 Daniel is a Lecturer in Audiology at the University of Southampton.
 His goal is to develop knowledge and technologies that will allow people with sensory impairments to optimally use their hearing to achieve the independence, prosperity and fulfilment they desire.

-Daniel teaches on, and is the Admissions Tutor for, the BSc Healthcare Science (Audiology) and MSc Audiology programmes, and is an Audiologist registered with the Registration Council for Clinical Physiologists (RCCP).
+Daniel is the Director of Programmes (Audiology) covering the MSci/BSc Healthcare Science (Audiology) and MSc Audiology course, teaches on them and looks after clinical placements.
+He is also an Audiologist registered with the Registration Council for Clinical Physiologists (RCCP).